Best Credit Cards in November 2024Articles

 As for credit score implications, Sullivan says not to worry much.
 While maxing out the credit line of a new account can cause your score to dip, your total available credit is also increasing, which can give you a boost.

-For example: You had an original credit limit of $20,000 and a balance of $15,000, therefore utilizing 75% of your credit.
+For example: Say you had an original credit limit of $20,000 and a balance of $15,000, therefore utilizing 75% of your credit.
 If you open a balance transfer card with a credit limit of $10,000 and move that much of the original balance over, even though the new card is maxed, your total available credit has grown to $30,000.
-Therefore, you’ve lowered your overall utilization ratio to 50%.
+Therefore, you’ve lowered your overall credit utilization ratio to 50%.

 ProsCons